stiles/birthdays/README.md

 - Interactive heatmap showing birth frequency by calendar day
 - Select your birthday to see how it ranks (1st to 366th)
-- Conversational descriptions of rarity (extremely common to extremely rare)
+- Conversational descriptions of rarity (quite common to quite rare)
 - Downloadable share images for social media
 - Responsive design with light/dark mode support
 - Shareable URLs via hash (e.g., `#9-9` for September 9th)